octipus/shopify-ui-extension-markdown/README.md

 ```

 Open the URL generated in your console.
 Once you grant permission to the app, you can start development (such as generating extensions).

+## Markdown Wrapper Limitations

+- Nested lists are not supported
+- Only supports single-level headings (no nested sections)
+- Links are not currently supported
+- Images are not supported
+- Code blocks are not supported

 ## Developer resources